Child marriage in the United States: New Jersey

 In June 2018, the New Jersey child marriage ban bill was signed into law by the Governor of New Jersey, Phil Murphy, and went into effect immediately to implement a clear minimum age of 18, with no exceptions.
 This makes New Jersey the second state to completely ban child marriage, after Delaware.

 In May 2017, a similar bill was vetoed by Governor Chris Christie due to "religious concerns".

 New York

 In July 2021, New York became the sixth state to ban child marriage.

 In 2017, New York state raised the marriage age to 18, but allowed marriage at 17 in special circumstances with parental and court consent.
 Prior to this law, the state allowed marriage in certain cases from the age of 14.

 North Carolina

 A 2021 bill raised the minimum age for marriage from 14 to 16.
 Additionally, under this bill, the spouse of a 16-year-old could be no more than four years older.

 Ohio

 In 2019, Ohio raised the minimum marriage age to 18 for both parties, but allowed an exemption for 17-year-olds to marry if they have juvenile court consent, go through a 14-day waiting period, and the age difference between the parties is not more than four years.

+Oklahoma

+In 2026, 18 became the minimum age for marriage in Oklahoma, without any exceptions.